Statistical Effort Modelling of Game Resource Localisation Attacks: Resource Localisation Attack Simulation

 From the sequence $D$ of all memory dumps, a subsequence $D_s$ is selected that could correspond to a sequence $D_i$ of memory scans invoked during one actual execution of the attack.
 As a simple example, consider a localisation strategy in which an attacker would take at most one memory dump per different number of coins shown on screen.
 Then the sequence $D_s$ should not contain two dumps annotated with the same number of coins.

 Similarly to how the defender is responsible for selecting the dumps that form sequence $D$ in step 1, the defender is now responsible for implementing the code that will randomly select a relevant subset $D_s$ for each simulation.
 This selection defines the simulated attack strategy to a large degree.
-Specifically, it defines (part of) the \verb|decision| function from the meta-model.
+Specifically, it defines (part of) the \mintinline{c}{decision} function from the meta-model.
 If the chosen sets $D_s$ do not reflect real practice, the end result will be representative of attacks that make similar selections $D_i$, not real-world ones.

 Obviously, steps 1 and 2 need to be co-designed by the modeller, such that the way the total sequence $D$ is assembled and the way subsequences $D_s$ are selected from it together model the envisioned attack strategy as accurately as desired.
 The defender has quite some leeway in this regard.
 For example, instead of picking subsequences $D_s$ randomly for each individual simulation of an attack strategy, the top-level simulation script could be adapted to exhaustively perform simulations for all subsequences $D_s$ of $D$ that meet certain criteria, without requiring randomised selection logic.